 Q1: Why two pools?

-We want to meet the needs of the community regardless of age or ability.
-A 25 yard, four-lane pool heated to 86 degrees will be suitable for lap swimming, swim team practice, water aerobics and family recreation.
-A smaller pool heated to 92 degrees will be appropriate for those recovering from injuries, for water walking and for learn to swim classes.
-Together, a wide variety of programming and classes for all ages can be offered.
+With two pools a wide variety of programming and classes for all ages can be offered to better meet our community’s needs.
+A 25 yard, four-lane pool will be for lap swimming, swim team practice, water aerobics and family recreation.
+And, a smaller superheated pool will be for those recovering from injuries, for water walking and for learn to swim classes.

 Q2: Is this an outdoor pool or is it covered?

-The ultimate goal is a year-round, covered pool, or natatorium.
+Ultimately, it will be an indoor year-round swim center.
 Depending on how quickly our capital goals are met, the project may need to happen in two phases.
-Phase One would be an outdoor facility specifically designed and constructed to support the Phase Two enclosure made of high-efficiency, translucent materials and designed with side doors which will be opened in the summer.
+Phase One would be an outdoor facility specifically designed and constructed to support the Phase Two enclosure, once the additional funds are raised.

 Q3: Will the pool be chlorinated or a saltwater pool?

 The pool will be saltwater with UV purification.
-The rapid technological advances in saltwater pools over the past ten years ensure a low maintenance system, with far fewer corrosion problems than seen in comparable facilities with older systems.
-From a feasibility study done for the Snohomish Pool facility, we learned that a supplementary UV purification component will bring even better results with less maintenance.
+Rapid technological advances in saltwater pools ensure a low maintenance system, with far fewer corrosion problems than seen with older systems.
+A supplementary UV purification component will bring even better results with less maintenance.

 Q4: Are you concerned about having enough water?